 Like we still declare that as income and pay tax on that as well.
-So it’s not all money dance.
+It’s not all money dance.
 Yeah, exactly.
 Unfortunately, maybe one day.
 Well, it’s interesting because I’m, you know, there’s lots of, oh, is that a question?

 Am I jumping the gun about different ways of making money with YouTube?
 Yes, let’s do that.
 Oh, yes sorry I got overexcited.
 Let’s do different ways to make money with YouTube.

 And Mitch, “how many hours per week do you think you’re investing into your channel?”
 A lot?
 I don’t even want to count the hours because I’m just like, oh, but at the same time I really enjoy it.
-So it doesn’t feel like work.
+It doesn’t feel like work.
 Yeah, definitely.
 What about you?

 And cashflow therapy says, “keep it up, girls, that income amount will only keep growing in the future”.
 Thank you so much.
 We really hope so.
 But like we said, we enjoy it anyway.
-So it’s a bonus for us.
+It’s a bonus for us.

-So, would you like to explain, Sara?
+Would you like to explain, Sara?
 Yeah.
-So I think everyone gets really caught up on YouTube ad revenue, right.
+I think everyone gets really caught up on YouTube ad revenue, right.
 But as you’ve seen that, it’s not massive.
 And for the most part, it won’t be massive until you become a massive channel with massive viewers.

-So for the rest of us, how do we actually leverage YouTube?
+For the rest of us, how do we actually leverage YouTube?
 One of the, one of the ways that I leverage YouTube is with affiliate marketing.
-So I, if you see on my channel, I promote and do a lot of tutorials on Canva.
+If you see on my channel, I promote and do a lot of tutorials on Canva.

 And I don’t have a fancy graph because I’m not allowed to go into the details of all of them all, but probably from my affiliate commissioner, that’s another thousand dollars a month, from YouTube, you know, there’s a secondary thing where people find my YouTube videos where they’re looking up a product review, they’re looking up tutorials, or they’re looking up a software review.

-So how do you also make money from your channel, Queenie?
+How do you also make money from your channel, Queenie?
 Interesting.
 Yeah, I think affiliates is a great one.
 Same, same here with affiliates.
-So I only do like to talk about products that I personally use and actually believe in after doing my own research.
+I only do like to talk about products that I personally use and actually believe in after doing my own research.